tokict/react-native-comments/README.md

 * `react-native link`

-on the terminal.
+on the terminal and restart your packager.
 This will add some necessary fonts and Info.plist updates on your xcode project.

 ## Implementation notes